Rubiksman78/MonikA.I/README.md

 https://user-images.githubusercontent.com/66365083/209716914-0ee87421-12df-4cc2-96da-9fd85f27214e.mp4

-## :headphones: Voicing everything !
-The file `main_voicing.rpy` in the `AI_submod` (to put in the game submod folder) is responsible for sending the text displayed in real time to the `voicing.py` script that will play the voice from this text.
-It is using the same model as the precedent section, feel free to modify the code if you want to use the first TTS model (performances not as good but easier installation).

 ## :wrench: Troubleshooting

 - "failed wheels for building TTS": check if you have python 3.8 or 3.9, and not 3.10 or higher
 - "playwright command not found": run `python -m playwright install` instead
 - "utf8 error": be sure to write the game path in the main script with "\\" and not "\" if you are on Windows
 - "Monika says that there is a bug somewhere": that means the website couldn't be accessed, check if you've done the `playwright install` and check on your browser if the website isn't down.
-You can set `display_browser` to `True` to see the connection with the graphic interface.
+You can set `Use Debug Mode` to `Yes` to see the connection with the graphic interface.